Travelers' Tales: Morocco

 Venturing outside Europe for first time, Lilian and Francis Miller traveled with Audley to experience three different sides of Morocco.

 It was to be our first time outside Europe.
-And, with Audley's help, we settled on Morocco - a three-centre break, to add variety and to experience the best that the country has to offer.
+And, with Audley's help, we settled on Morocco - a three-center break, to add variety and to experience the best that the country has to offer.

 Our first destination was the city of Marrakesh.
 As the airplane descended, the sunset to the west set the tone for this magical experience.
 On arrival, we were driven to our riad – an experience in itself.
 Our car was overtaken by a family of four, traveling on a Honda 90 bike, at high speed.
 In the dark.
 With no lights.
 Next came a cyclist with a live sheep draped around his shoulders, on his way home to prepare for the festival of Eid el-Adha.

 After half an hour or so, we entered our riad to a warm welcome and a glass of mint tea.
 The blue pool, well-decorated Moroccan rooms and rooftop terrace were all surprisingly calm escapes – and a complete contrast to the frenetic goings-on in the souqs and squares, outside.